RedHatInsights/notifications-frontend/README.md

 ### Testing if generated files (openapi) are in sync

-One can manually verify if the files are in sync by running `yarn schema-check`.
+One can manually verify if the files are in sync by running `npm run schema-check`.
 This will, by default, compare with prod.
 It is possible to specify the path the server by passing is as the first argument, e.g. `yarn schema-check http://localhost:8085.

 ### Testing - jest